satya-das/cib/README.md

 ![Call sequence for sample-1](examples/example1/SAMPLE-1.svg "Call sequence for sample-1")

 As mentioned before, no compiler generated stuff are shared between components, and we can see method-table generated by CIB is the only thing that are shared by `library` and `client`.
 This is the way CIB achieves compiler independence.
-This sequence diagram doesn't mention destrutor because I didn't want to make it look complicated.
-Destructor will have similar call sequence like other methods.
+This sequence diagram doesn't mention destrutor but destructor will have similar call sequence like other methods.

 This ends the explanation of our first example that shows how CIB achieves compiler independence.
 We will now move on to next example to see what happens to classes with virtual methods.

 <a name="example-2-virtualfunctionandruntimepolymorphism"></a>

-### 10.4\.
+### 9.5\.
 Example-2 - Virtual function and runtime polymorphism

 In this example we will see what CIB does with virtual functions and how runtime polymorphism works across component boundary.
 The code for this example is the next version of previous example and so we will also know how CIB ensures ABI stability at binary level.
 Consider the following example: